 Mama ain’t got time for that summary: Saying no starts with identifying your best yes and honoring it.
 The more you practice saying no the easier it will get — trying leading with a positive or sandwiching your no between two positives.
 It will be tempting to continue talking after you have said no (word vomit), bite your tongue!!
 When you do say no, celebrate your strength.
 YOU CAN DO THIS!

 Have you ever been in this sort of situation?

 Maybe it wasn’t a playdate.
 Maybe it was drinks after work with your coworkers or an impromptu dinner with family or friends.
 I’ve been in countless situations like this, haven’t we all?
 And I use to have a really hard time saying no to things that I either didn’t really want to do, or truly couldn’t prioritize.
 I would say yes anyways and dread it or completely overwhelm myself.
-If this sounds like you, then the term people pleaser might ring a bell.
+If this sounds like you might resonate with the term people pleaser [raises hand].

 Learn to say no without explaining yourself — it starts with identifying your YES!

 Have you ever heard that when you say yes to something you’re saying no to something else?
 The first time this clicked for me is when I read Lysa Terkeurst’s book, The Best Yes, and I’ve heard it many times after.
 My default is to say ‘yes’ to the opportunities that come my way.
 So saying no is something I have to make a conscious effort to do.

 I believe that’s called people pleasing.
 And I think people pleasing is something a lot of women battle with.
 I like to care and nurture, make sure everyone is feeling good, and get excited about things that others are excited about.
 But after a while I realized that saying yes to everything that comes my way often leaves me saying no to myself and my most important people.